 WooCommerce Setup

-WooCommerce integration is currently experimental.
+WooCommerce integration is currently in alpha.
 Core features like product pages, cart, checkout, and customer accounts are working, but we are still refining the experience.
 Expect changes.

 PhantomWP can turn your WooCommerce store into a headless Astro storefront.
-You keep WooCommerce for orders, inventory, and customer management while serving a fast static frontend.
-Products are pre-rendered at build time.
-Cart, checkout, authentication, and payments are handled via server-side API routes that talk to WooCommerce's REST API.
+You keep WooCommerce for orders, inventory, taxes, shipping, and customer management while serving a fast static frontend.
+Products can be fetched from WooCommerce's Store API, while checkout, orders, customer accounts, VAT, and shipping calculations go through PhantomWP Connect.

 Prerequisites